Lemnos

 TAKATA Lemnos - since 1947

-The history of the company TAKATA Lemnos Inc. begins in 1947 in Shirogane-machi, Takaoka, with the manufacture of brass altar accessories for Buddhist shrines.
-In 1963, the company moved to the city of Takaoka, where it is still established.
-We are happy to offer you the brand at Maison Godillot.
+The story of the company TAKATA Lemnos Inc. begins in 1947 in Shirogane-machi, Takaoka, with the making of brass altar fittings for Buddhist shrines.
+In 1963, the company moved to the town of Takaoka, where it remains established.
+We are pleased to offer the brand at Maison Godillot.

 Over the next 20 years, the company began producing clock frames for Seiko (then Seikosha Co., Ltd.).
-In 1986, Lemnos began fully manufacturing its own clocks.
+In 1986, Lemnos started to fully make its own clocks.
 Three years later, Lemnos received its first Good Design Award.

 The origin of the name Lemnos

-The name Lemnos was chosen by the company founder, Hiroshi Takata, after the island where Hephaestus, the god of craftsmen in Greek mythology, lived.
+The name Lemnos was chosen by the company’s founder, Hiroshi Takata, after the island where Hephaestus, the god of craftsmen in Greek mythology, lived.

-“A clock is not only to give us the time, it is also a masterpiece of craftsmanship and design.
-It orients the space.
+“A clock is not only to tell us the time, it is also a masterpiece of craft and design.
+It shapes the space.
 It is not a passing fashion, it is timeless.”

-Faced with counterfeiting problems in the late 90s, Lemnos moved away from the molding process and began developing new techniques and materials.
+Faced with counterfeiting issues in the late 1990s, Lemnos moved away from the casting process and began developing new techniques and materials.
 Among these innovations were wooden frames and bent plywood to create unique models.

 Collaboration with renowned designers

 At a design award ceremony in Toyama, Mr. Takata met Akira Yamamoto, the current designer and close collaborator of the famous Riki Watanabe.
-This meeting led to the creation of the iconic RIKI clock, now Lemnos' signature.
+This meeting led to the creation of the iconic RIKI clock, now Lemnos’s hallmark.